grab/engineering-blog/_posts/2022-08-11-how-we-store-millions-orders.md

 1. Scalable and highly available: the tables of DynamoDB are partitioned and each partition is three-way replicated.
 2. DynamoDB supports strong consistent reads by primary key.
 3. DynamoDB has a mechanism called adaptive capacity to handle hotkey traffic.
 Internally, DynamoDB will distribute higher capacity to high-traffic partitions, and isolate the frequently accessed items to a dedicated partition.
-In this way, the hotkey can utilise the full capacity of an entire partition; up to 3000 read capacity units and 1000 write capacity units .
+In this way, the hotkey can utilise the full capacity of an entire partition; up to 3000 read capacity units and 1000 write capacity units.

 <div class="post-image-section">
   <img alt="DynamoDB table structure overview" src="/img/how-we-store-millions-orders/image2.png">
-  <small class="post-image-caption">Figure 2: DynamoDB table structure overview</small>
+  <small class="post-image-caption">Figure 2: DynamoDB table structure overview.
+Source:  <a href="#aws">Amazon Web Services (2019, 28 April)</a></small>
 </div>
 <p>&nbsp;</p>